 To help solve the economic problems family dairies increasingly faced, Albert took a radical step — In 1994, he converted the family farm to organic and founded Straus Family Creamery, the first 100% certified organic creamery in the country.

 Of course, the certified organic milk produced at the Straus Dairy Farm isn’t enough to make all the organic dairy products.
 To sustain the integrity of the organic process and keep the approximate ratio of one cow per acre of land, Albert wouldn’t add any more cows to his herd.
-Straus Family Creamery buys certified organic, Non-GMO Project Verified milk from eleven other organic, local family farms: the two Tresch Family Dairy Farms, Hughes Family Dairy, Correia Family Dairy, Silacci Dairy, Mendoza Dairy, Cypress Lane Ranch, Silva Family Dairy, Drakes View Dairy, and JJ’s Family Dairy.
+Straus Family Creamery buys certified organic, Non-GMO Project Verified milk from eleven other organic, local family farms: the two Tresch Family Dairy Farms, Hughes Family Dairy, Correia Family Dairy, Silacci Dairy, Mendoza Dairy, Silva Family Dairy, Drakes View Dairy, JJ’s Family Dairy, and Moretti Family Dairy.

 Today, approximately 85% of the dairy farms in Marin and Sonoma Counties in Northern California are certified organic.
 Straus Family Creamery continues to make business decisions based on its mission to help sustain family farms, revitalize rural communities, and protect the environment.